MicrosoftDocs/msteams-docs/msteams-platform/toolkit/tools-prerequisites.md

     :::image type="content" source="../assets/images/teams-toolkit-v2/upload2.png" alt-text="Upload a custom app":::

+</details>

+### Enable sideloading using admin center

 If you're unable to view the option **Upload a custom app,** then it indicates that you don't have the required permission for sideloading.

 * For a tenant admin, enable the sideloading setting for your tenant or organization in the Teams admin center.
 * If you aren't a tenant admin, you'll need to contact your tenant admin to enable sideloading.

-</details>

-### Enable sideloading using admin center

-If you don't have the permission to upload custom app or to sideload your Teams app for your tenant, contact your administrator who has the right to grant permission to upload custom app or to sideload your Teams app for your tenant.

 If you have admin rights, perform the following steps to upload the custom app using admin center: